We have award-winning partnerships with world-class organisations such as Pendennis Shipyard

-Ideal if you want to become a qualified engineer, this apprenticeship provides an ideal foundation for a wide range of occupations within the engineering field.
+This course is ideal if you want to become a qualified engineer.
+The apprenticeship route provides an ideal foundation for a wide range of occupations within the engineering field.
 You must have good practical skills, be able to follow technical drawings and work carefully and methodically.

 Share this course with someone you know...